-We are offering a complimentary one-year credit monitoring membership with Experian's® IdentityWorksSM.
-This product helps detect the possible misuse of your personal information and provides you with identity protection support.
-For more information on IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the additional information provided in this letter.
+As a precaution, we have arranged for you to receive a complimentary one-year membership of Experian's[®] IdentityWorksSM.
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+IdentityWorksSM is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in this letter.